-An occlusal guard (also known as a bite guard or a night mouth guard) is worn by people who suffer from teeth grinding.
+An occlusal guard (also known as a bite guard, a night mouth guard, or a sleep mouth guard) is worn by people who suffer from teeth grinding.
 Occlusal guards do not exactly cure night grinding, but they do cushion and protect the teeth.
 Read on and find out: are occlusal guards effective?

 Many people who suffer from teeth grinding are put off by the high cost of a night guard quoted at the dentist.
 They may naturally wonder if it's possible to use a cheaper substitute, a sport mouth guard, as a solution to their teeth grinding.
 Is that a good idea?
 This article compares the differences between a sport mouth guard vs. a dental night guard and answers the question.

 Custom dental night guards are made at the dental laboratory following a precise process based on the impressions of the patient's teeth.
 To find out more, read on about how dental night guards are made.